How to Potty Train a Puppy in an Apartment

 Remember To Be Patient

 Puppies aren't very good at holding their bladder.
 They're typically going to need to go pee every hour, and if not, they're going to need to go often!
+According to the Humane Society, puppies will can hold their pee for one hour per month of age.
+So a three month old can keep it in for three hours.
 You shouldn't punish and scold your dog if he/she goes to the bathroom in the house a few times because when you're training, it's natural for that to happen sometimes.

 When you were a baby, didn't you go in your pants sometimes?